Issyanofsky/make/manual/l3intotoapiandhttp.md

 ## Using API

-1. If the app we trying to establish API exsist in Make but it can't do what we want.
+### If the app we trying to establish API exsist in Make but it can't do what we want.

-   we go to the API web and see if what we need exsist . and see if there is another endpoint that do what we want (on the API web page).  if so we look for the command needed and set it on a module "Make an API Call" where we can set the manualy command (we got from the API web).
+We go to the API web and see if what we need exsist . and see if there is another endpoint that do what we want (on the API web page).  if so we look for the command needed and set it on a module "Make an API Call" where we can set the manualy command (we got from the API web).

 ![API endpoint](pic/l3introtoapiendpoint.gif)